Dan HaywoodParticipantNovember 3, 2020 at 9:56 pmPost count: 11

 - This topic was modified 1 year, 6 months ago by Dan Haywood.

 A map of the recording area would be useful for those unsure of the boundaries.
 The worded description is not precise enough for newcomers or visitors.

 “The recording area includes a wide variety of habitats along the coast of the bay and inland from the low lying farmland around Cockerham to the south, the high fells of Bowland to the east and the Arnside/Silverdale AONB and Lake District southern fringe to the north.
 The area includes RSPB reserves at Leighton Moss and Morecambe Bay as well as several Local Nature Reserves and other areas of particular wildlife interest.”

 Good work with the new site and many thanks for Andrew and his sterling work.

 And thanks for including a link to my local blog.

-- This reply was modified 3 weeks, 2 days ago by phil.
+- This reply was modified 1 year, 6 months ago by Adam Booth.

 The map on Birding Sites does cover our area but I agree that it should be cropped to show this.
 If you can tell me how to do it I will!

 RosieAdam BoothParticipantNovember 5, 2020 at 7:05 pmPost count: 3